ayoisaiah/ayoisaiah.github.io/_posts/2016-05-30-simon-game.md

 	}
 ```

 Translating this logic into code wasn't as straightforward as I thought and I had to tweak my ideas quite a bit before everything clicked.
 I'm not going to bore you with the gory details though.

-The full code and effects can be viewed on [CodePen](http://codepen.io/ayoisaiah/full/bpPRNJ/).
+If you're interested, the full code and effects can be viewed on [CodePen](http://codepen.io/ayoisaiah/full/bpPRNJ/).

-This was one of my favourite projects so far which and it proved fitting way to complete the Front-End section of Free Code Camp.
+This was one of my favourite projects so far and it proved fitting way to complete the Front-End section of Free Code Camp.

-I hope I can kick on from here and continue to improve and build great things.
+I hope I can kick on from here and continue to improve my code and build great things.

 ![Front-End Certificate]({{ site.baseurl }}/images/post-images/front-end-cert.png  "Front-End Certificate")